 With that in mind, what then is the significance of the discovery?
 How does it shed light on the disconnect between religious practice and spiritual reality?
 What is the nuance that modern people often miss in discounting everything they lump together as “religion”?

-With fond reminiscences of a peaceful time, relationships developed between disparate brothers and sisters who shared good will and historic significance of this desert oasis along the ancient silk road, the utter sadness and ache of the loss of the ruins is deep and vacuous.
+In light of fond reminiscences of a peaceful time, relationships developed between disparate brothers and sisters who shared good will and the historic significance of this desert oasis along the ancient Silk Road, the utter sadness and ache of the loss of the ruins is deep and vacuous.
 And more so now that my part of world has largely forgotten the devastation that exploded in front of the world’s eyes just a few short years ago.

 In the Atlantic, the headline read with finality, An Ancient Temple in Palmyra Is Destroyed.
 “Reports of the site’s destruction come just days after the Islamic State killed Khaled Asaad, an 82-year-old Syrian expert on Palmyra who refused to divulge the location of artifacts despised by the militant group [and coveted for the booty they would bring].
 Asaad had run Palmyra’s antiquities department for 50 years.”

 “The taking of the historic city of Palmyra by Islamic State represents ‘the fall of a civilisation’, according to Syria’s antiquities chief Maamoun Abdulkarim.
 Speaking to Reuters today, he said: ‘Human, civilized society has lost the battle against barbarism.
 I have lost all hope.’”
 (Mark Woods Christian Today Contributing Editor 21 May 2015)